frictionlessdata/frictionless-js/README.md

 * `descriptor`: key metadata.
 The descriptor follows the Data Package spec
 * `resources`: an array of the Files contained in this Dataset
-* `identifier`: the identifier encapsulates the location of this Dataset
+* `identifier`: the identifier encapsulates the location (or origin) of this Dataset
-* `readme`: the README for this Dataset (if it exists)
+* `readme`: the README for this Dataset (if it exists).
+The readme content is taken from the README.md file located in the Dataset root directory, or, if that does not exist from the `readme` property on the descriptor.
+If neither of those exist the readme will be undefined or null.

-In addition we provide the convenience functions:
+In addition we provide the convenience attributes:

-* `path`: the path (remote or local) to
+* `path`: the path (remote or local) to this dataset
 * `dataPackageJsonPath`: the path to the `datapackage.json` for this Dataset (if it exists)

 #### load